zaggino/z-schema/README.md

 Will try to maintain this as much as possible, all bug reports welcome.

+### Grunt automatization

+If you need to automatize validation of your schemas, there's a Grunt plugin [grunt-z-schema](https://github.com/petrbela/grunt-z-schema) by [Petr Bela](https://github.com/petrbela)

 ### How does it compare to others?

 [rawgithub.com/zaggino/z-schema/master/benchmark/results.html](https://rawgithub.com/zaggino/z-schema/master/benchmark/results.html)